SurajGaur97/mvc-app/README.md

     git push origin master (branch name is 'master' here).

-for pulling you request when something went wrong you can run the follong command:
+For pulling you request when something went wrong you can run the follong command:

     git pull origin